Medicare Advantage Plans in Colorado

 If you made a mistake with your choice during AEP, you have a chance to change it during the Medicare Advantage Open Enrollment Period, which runs from January 1st to March 31st.

-During this time, you can change plans or go back to traditional Medicare.
-You can only make one change in this period.
+You can change plans or go back to traditional Medicare during this time.
+However, you can only make one change in this period.

 Special Enrollment Periods – Special Circumstances

-If you’re new to Medicare Advantage, you can switch back to the original Medicare at any time during your first year.
+If you’re new to Medicare Advantage, you can switch back to the original Medicare anytime during your first year.

 Other special circumstances include:

 - Becoming eligible for a Special Needs Plan